 Skillshare is a really neat site that offers thousands of online classes.
 They have topics like: business, gaming, design, photography, film, technology, DIY, crafts, music, fashion, and so much more.
 Just pick the topic you are interested in and you can then filter the classes to only view the free ones.

 They have a lot more available in the Premium section buy you need a membership to view them.
-The membership is really cheap though, you can get your first 3 months for only $0.99!
+The membership is really cheap though, you can get your first month of unlimited classes for free!
 You can then cancel your subscription if you don’t like it or you can keep the membership for only $8 per month.

 I have watched so many of their blogging and social media classes and I love them.
 This is a great and affordable resource if you are interested in starting your own blog or any kind of business in general.